julianmclain/algorithms-mixtape/algorithms_mixtape/graphs/depth_first_search.md

 - For an imperative implementation, you can use the same approach as BFS, swapping the queue out for a stack (LIFO).

+# TODO - implementation isn't the exact same.
+Note the difference in when you mark a node as visited.

 Recursive approach:
 - Mark the vertex *s* as explored
 - For every edge (*s*, *v*), call *DFS* again with *v* if *v* is unexplored.

 ## Asymptotic Runtime